-Staying on the subject of important extensions, Hertha Berlin have tied down 35-year-old veteran Kevin-Prince Boateng for another year.
+Staying on the subject of key players staying put, Hertha Berlin tied down 35-year-old veteran Kevin-Prince Boateng for another year.
 "He's our leader who carries everyone along with him," said sporting director Fredi Bobic, the man tasked with rebuilding the Old Lady after their brush with relegation at the end of last season.

 Part of his plan has included firming up the defence, with Jonjoe Kenny returning to the Bundesliga following a spell with Schalke in 2019/20.
 "I have fantastic memories of the Bundesliga," said the 25-year-old right-back.